Víctor J. Montilla: Career overview

-Born on May 26, 1970, Víctor Montilla Torres received a BA in Communication Arts from Loyola University New Orleans.
+Born on May 26, 1970, Víctor Montilla Torres graduated from high school in 1998 from Colegio Maristas, in Guaynabo, Puerto Rico.
+Received a BA in Communication Arts from Loyola University New Orleans.
 In 1992, he began working at Cordero Teleproducciones, serving as general producer for a range of productions before in 2005 becoming President of the Puerto Rico Corporation for Public Broadcasting (CPB).

 In 2010, he joined Casiano Communications Inc.'s leadership team as Executive Vice President for one of the largest Hispanic Publisher of Magazine and Periodicals in the United States, with over 11 Publications, digital media, marketing services and a full telemarketing operation that serves Puerto Rico and the US Mainland.

 In 2013 he returned to broadcasting as Executive Vice President and General Manager of New Channels for Telecinco Inc., the owner and operator of WORA TV, Channel 5 and ABC Television Network affiliate, ABC5 and VIVE TV Network.

 After successfully leading development, operations and the launch of two tv networks in Puerto Rico, Montilla joined Florida-based Olympusat, a content and technology provider as Content and General Manager for Puerto Rico operations.
 Since, he has taken the new role of President for Olympusat International, leading and developing operations of all businesses for Olympusat International including LATAM sales, content, channel and OTT platform distribution as well as co-production and strategic partnerships.